-- 1. The Administration and Finance Committee shall consist of six exporting Members on a rotational basis and six importing Members. - 2.
+- 1. The Administration and Finance Committee shall consist of six exporting Members and six importing Members. - 2.
 Each Member of the Administration and Finance Committee shall appoint one representative and if it so desires, one or more alternates.
-Members in each category shall be elected by the Council, on the basis of the votes held in accordance with article 10.
-Membership shall be for a two-year period, and shall be renewable. - 3.
-The Chairman and Vice-Chairman shall be elected from among the representatives of the Administration and Finance Committee, for a period of two years.
+Members in each category shall be elected by the Council.
+Membership shall be for a two-year period, renewable. - 3.
+The Chairman and Vice-Chairman shall be elected by the Council from among the representatives of the Administration and Finance Committee, for a period of two years.
 The posts of Chairman and Vice-Chairman shall alternate between exporting and importing Members.
+The Chairman and the Vice-Chairman shall not be paid.